 Scott Powell on History is Dead, Long Live History

-I interviewed Scott Powell on "History is Dead, Long Live History" on 17 July 2013.
-Listen to or download this episode of Philosophy in Action Radio below.
+I interviewed Scott Powell on "History is Dead, Long Live History" on Philosophy in Action Radio on Wednesday, 17 July 2013.
+You can listen to or download the podcast below.

 Why is knowledge of history important?
 How have historians failed to teach it?
 What's the proper approach?
 How can adults educate themselves about history?